sampotts/plyr/readme.md

 ## Advanced

-### LESS & SASS/SCSS
+### SASS

-You can use `plyr.less` or `plyr.scss` file included in `/src` as part of your build and change variables to suit your design.
+You can use `bundle.scss` file included in `/src` as part of your build and change variables to suit your design.
 The LESS and SASS require you to use the [autoprefixer](https://www.npmjs.com/package/gulp-autoprefixer) plugin (you be should already!) as all declarations use the W3C definitions.

 The HTML markup uses the BEM methodology with `plyr` as the block, e.g. `.plyr__controls`.
 You can change the class hooks in the options to match any custom CSS